skip to Main Content

 Because of how burdensome child support payments can be, it is common for a former spouse who is paying child support to ask for the amount to be modified after a few years.
 Alternatively, a former spouse who is receiving child support may ask for more money later if a child’s needs have increased in some way.

 How often are these requests granted, though?
-There is not a lot of hard data on this issue, but in order to get your support agreement changed, you must prove a material change in circumstances of either parent or the minor child.
+There is not a lot of hard data on this issue, but in order to get your support agreement changed, you must prove a material change in the circumstances of either the parent or the minor child.
 This change does not include changes brought on by time, such as starting high school.

 Below you will find more detailed information on how child support payments are calculated, how you can ask for a child support order to be modified, and how a lawyer can help you make your case to the courts.
 If you want additional information, contact the Bedford, TX, family law attorneys at Hargrave Law, P.C.